-The findings in previous sections reveal the effects of historical family clans on the share of family firms and the underlying mechanism.
-Unlike past studies directly comparing the performance difference between family and non-family firms, we explore the deep role of culture - specifically family culture - in the performance of firms.
+To explore the economic implications of family culture, we extend the analysis to the aggregate impact of family culture on firm performance instead of distinguishing between family and non-family firms like existing studies.
 The empirical framework we adopt is the same as the Specification 5.
 In particular, as a measure of performance, we use return on asset (ROA), that is, the ratio of the net income to the total asset of each firm in 2010.

-Columns (1) and (2) in Table 8 present the results for the genealogy density for different specifications of the empirical model without controlling for historical and social economics variables, and with the full set of control variables.
+Columns (1) and (2) in Table 10 present the results for the genealogy density for different specifications of the empirical model without controlling for historical and social economics variables, and with the full set of control variables.
 There is consistent evidence of genealogy density's positive impact on firm performance.
 Notably, a one standard deviation increase in genealogy density is associated with an increase of ROA of about 8.7 percentage points.